ronin-rb/ronin/man/ronin-rot.1.md

 ## DESCRIPTION

-XORs each character of data with a key.
+Rotates each character of data with an alphabet.

 ## ARGUMENTS